agnivade/agnivade.github.io/_posts/2019-01-21-vet-analyzer.md

 ```

 To verify expected diagnostics, we just need to add comments of the form `// want ".."` beside the line which is expected to throw the error.
-So for eg, this is what the file `basic.go` might look like-
+So for example, this is what the file `basic.go` might look like-

 ```go
 func runDB() {